 - Dental damage to teeth due to chomping on ice;

-Municipal and well water that is contaminated with bacteria or any number of nasties doesn’t discriminate and can harm your dog.
+We have a filtration system installed on our kitchen sink, drink bottled water, and and serve bottled or filtered water to our dog.
+Municipal and well water contaminated with bacteria or any number of nasties can harm your dog.

 Since hard contaminants in water cannot be smelled or seen, consider testing your home water supply.

 Several members in our Club Cocker: Wigglebutts Worldwide Facebook group swear by elevated water bowls.
-Cocker mom, Celia Anne, says her vet recommended raised water bowls and it worked for her pooch, Angus.
+Cocker mom, Celia Campbell, took the advice of her dog’s veterinarian and invested in an elevated water bowl.
+It worked for her finicky Cocker Spaniel, Angus.

 Exercise Your Dog To Encourage Him To Drink Water